apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 </div>

-It can be seen from the table that giving some similar examples along with the query image leads to the model generating a representative caption of the original image.
-This means that the generated caption using visual augmentation is closer to the original caption, which serves as a target.
+This table illustrates that giving some similar examples along with the query image leads to the model generating a representative caption of the original image.
+This indicates that the generated caption using visual augmentation is closer to the original caption, which serves as a target.

 &nbsp;